danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 and OrderDate = '2013-01-02'
 ```

-Notice that now you can delete the row, Why?
+Notice that now you can delete the row.

+Rollback the transaction on the first session.

 ```sql
 ROLLBACK